-2. Once you choose the lender with the best rate, you provide your financial information to qualify for the loan.
+- Complete a loan application - Once you choose the lender with the best rate, you provide your financial information to qualify for the loan.
 The lender may want to know your income, assets, debt load, credit history, etc.

-- lien holder fees ($5 to $10),
+- Lien holder fees ($5 to $10),

-- state re-registration fees ($5 to $75) and
+- State re-registration fees ($5 to $75)

 There are several reasons why refinancing your car loan might be wise:

 - Lower your interest rate You may be able to get a lower interest rate with car refinancing.
 The rate you get depends highly on your credit score and history.

 - Lower monthly payments - You can get lower monthly payments.

 - Flexible terms - If you need to change the terms of your previous loan, refinancing is a great way to do it.

 - Save money - If you keep a shorter loan term, with an equivalent payment amount, but lower interest rate, you'll save money over the life of your loan.

 - Remedy an upside-down loan - If your first car loan was for more than the car was worth, you may be upside-down on your loan.
 If you refinance, you'll likely need to pay an amount equal to the difference between the car's value and the amount you owe before you refinance.